AusClimateService/data-catalogue/README.md

 # data-catalogue
-Documentation and discussion of the initial scoping work for a proposed ACS intake data catalogue.
+Documentation, code, and discussion for the initial scoping work on a proposed ACS intake data catalogue.